refresh-bio/FAMSA/README.md

 Progressive algorithm for large-scale multiple sequence alignments.

 ## New features in FAMSA 2
-In version 2.0.0-rc the following important changes have been introduced:
 * Fast guide tree heuristic called Medoid Tree (`-medoidtree` switch) for ultra-scale alignments:
   * the entire Pfam-A v33.1 in its largest NCBI variant (over 18 thousand families, 60 GB of raw FASTA files) was analyzed in 8 hours,
   * the family PF00005 of 3 million ABC transporters was aligned in 5 minutes and 24 GB of RAM.